jillianmaher/rpi-guess-colour-stu/step_3.md

 ```
 --- /task ---

 Now watch your button change colour!
-If you're working offline, you need to reload the page in your browser to see the change.
+Since you're working offline, you need to reload the page in your browser to see the change.

 ![The first button has changed from red to blue.
 The other five buttons remain red.](images/1blue.png)